Department of Labor Logo United States Department of Labor

 Elementary school teachers, except special education

-Overall employment of kindergarten and elementary school teachers is projected to show little or no change from 2022 to 2032.
+Overall employment of kindergarten and elementary school teachers is projected to decline 1 percent from 2023 to 2033.

-Despite limited employment growth, about 109,000 openings for kindergarten and elementary school teachers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 106,500 openings for kindergarten and elementary school teachers are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Employment